 The Internet of Things is set to bring more into our everyday lives including smart home devices and technology to reduce spending on energy bills and improve home energy efficiency ratings.
 As the network continues to expand, IoT is set to be accompanied by a robust IoT security preventing data from thefts and malicious attacks.

-Mixed Reality Solutions
+Mixed Reality Solutions and Immersive Experiences

 You may already have heard of Virtual Reality, but 2020 sees the introduction of mixed realities, like Augmented Reality and other Mixed Reality forms of immersive environments with either physical or digital objects interacting in real-time.
 With the combination of AR and VR technologies, Mixed Reality is transforming industries such as entertainment, art, healthcare, retail and remote working.